corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/zone-service.md

 ## Overview

-The Zone Service is a central store of configuration for other CENM services for one or more zones, and optionally for their Sub Zones.
+The Zone Service is a central store of configuration for other CENM services for one or more zones, and optionally for their subzones.
 These CENM services can fetch their configuration from the Zone Service and therefore simplify change management.
-They also provide functionality for managing lifecycle events of Sub Zones, such as updating network parameters via flag days.
+They also provide functionality for managing lifecycle events of subzones, such as updating network parameters via flag days.

 The Zone Service stores relevant configurations for the following services: